Purchasing Analyst II

 SUBSTITUTIONS

-Master's degree in public administration, business administration, management, finance or accounting may be substituted for two years of required experience; or certification by the Universal Public Purchasing Certification Council (UPPCC) as a Certified Professional Public Buyer (CPPB) or a certified Public Purchasing Officer (CPPO) may substitute for one year of required experience; or any equivalent combination of education and experience.
+Master's degree in public administration, business administration, management, finance or accounting may be substituted for required experience; or certification by the Universal Public Purchasing Certification Council (UPPCC) as a Certified Professional Public Buyer (CPPB) or a certified Public Purchasing Officer (CPPO) may substitute for one year of required experience; or any equivalent combination of education and experience.

 CERTIFICATIONS / LICENSES / REGISTRATIONS